continuedev/amplified.dev/how-to-be-prepared/interfaces.md

 # 5. Adopt open-source interfaces

-Amplified developers need to standardized interfaces (i.e. IDE extensions today), so that an open an ecosystem can emerge within and across organizations.
+Amplified developers need standardized interfaces (i.e. IDE extensions today), so that an open an ecosystem can emerge within and across organizations.

 **Actions to take now**